jgranade/zoegroups/README.md

 # zoegroups
-Repo for ZoeGroups app and curriculums
+Repo for ZoeGroups overview and courses